cx-cloud-101/speedtest-workshop/gcp/writing-all-the-events.md

 `--trigger-topic <topic>` specifies that this is a cloud function triggered by messages to the given Pub/Sub topic.

-`--runtime nodejs8` specifies that the function shall be executed using nodejs-8
+`--runtime nodejs16` specifies that the function shall be executed using nodejs-8

 `--entry-point <name>` specifies that the function exported from `index.js` with name `<name>` shall be deployed.

 ### When you're done

-When the deployment is complete, you can view your new funtion at [console.cloud.google.com/functions](https://console.cloud.google.com/functions).
+When the deployment is complete, you can view your new function at [console.cloud.google.com/functions](https://console.cloud.google.com/functions).

 ![](images/new-function.png)